-ADVISORS, GRADES, AND COMMENTS
+ADVISORY PROGRAM, GRADES, AND COMMENTS

 Each student will be assigned a faculty advisor.
-Advisors will meet with their advisees on a weekly basis for informal discussions relating to their academic, social, emotional, and physical health, and their personal and community progress.
-Advisors will be in contact with their advisees' families throughout the semester on a monthly basis.
+Advisory groups will meet on a weekly basis for informal discussions relating to their academic, social, emotional, and physical health, as well as personal and community progress.
+Students will receive feedback from each teacher on homework, exams, reports, and grades throughout the semester.
+Similarly, advisors will be in contact with their advisees' families throughout the semester on a monthly basis.

 Midterm reports are provided to students and parents/guardians approximately eight weeks into the semester.
 Midterm reports are not sent to the sending school unless requested.
 These reports will include a letter grade and short written comments by each student's teachers.

+TRANSCRIPTS

 Final transcripts will include a letter and number grade for each class as well as detailed comments from each teacher and will be sent to the sending school as well as the student's family.

-Community Life
+After the close of the semester, students may receive unofficial copies of their academic transcripts and have official transcripts sent to schools or colleges.

+Note that no official or unofficial transcripts will be issued until all tuition is paid in full.
+Additionally, all transcripts include the student's entire academic record, and no partial or incomplete transcripts will be issued.
+Students and parents/guardians should request transcripts at a reasonable time prior to an approaching deadline.
+Delays in issuing transcripts may occur immediately before or after a term break.

+COMMUNITY LIFE

+THE OA COMMUNITY